parsiya/Hugo-Octopress/README.md

 * `/layouts/tag/tag.html`

 ### Individual pages
-You can create individual pages in two ways:
+You can create individual pages in at least two ways:

 * Create a new content file in `content/page`.
 * Create a page anywhere inside `content` and set the type to `page` in